-8. Holidays
+7. Holidays

 - a.
 For Third Shift (A), holidays that normally would be observed on a Monday will be observed on the shift that starts on Sunday evening, (Sunday 11:00pm Monday 7:30am). - b.
-For Third Shift (B) shift (Tuesday through Saturday schedule), when a holiday is on Sunday, this shift will observe the holiday on Tuesday instead of Saturday. - D. In the event this MOU does not specifically address an issue regarding any other mandatory items for bargaining then the contract should be applied and remain in full force.
+For Third Shift (B) shift (Tuesday through Saturday schedule), when a holiday is on Sunday, this shift will observe the holiday on Tuesday instead of Saturday. - c.
+For Third Shift A and B, the Christmas Holiday (if on a normally scheduled workday), will be observed effective the start of shift on December 24th.
+For New Year's Day, the holiday will be observed effective the start of shift on December 31st. - E. The Street Maintenance Section is not a 24 hour and/or continuous operation for purposes of any and all sections of the Contract. - F. In the event this MOU does not specifically address an issue regarding any other mandatory items for bargaining then the contract should be applied and remain in full force.